jleeson/rollup-plugin-import-css/README.md

 ## Why

 With WebComponent frameworks, its useful to be able to import the css for components in a variety of ways.
 Other solutions for Rollup either lack features or are large and bloated with extra features that some users may not need such as SASS or LESS support.
-This plugin is small and by default only supports plain css with the option to process it further.
+This plugin is small and by default only supports standard css with the option to process it further.
 Unlike most other css plugins this plugin maintains the order of your imports in order to avoid overwritting css unexpectedly.

 ---